ricardojoserf/ricardojoserf.github.io/_posts/2025-7-28-amazonmwaa.md

 26/6/25 - RCE confirmed and severity was changed from High (8.5) to High.

-21/7/25 - AWS VDP closed the report as "Informative", changed severity from High to Low and sent the reward (40 dollars for the AWS Merch Store)
+21/7/25 - AWS VDP closed the report as "Informative", changed severity from High to Low and sent the reward (40 dollars for the AWS Merch Store).

-27/7/25 - After some days trying to explain the severity is not low, I gave up and asked the report to be made public.
+27/7/25 - Asked the report to be made public.

-The report will be made public in this link: [https://hackerone.com/reports/3217840](https://hackerone.com/reports/3217840)

 <br>